 We’re well into fall, and you know what that means, right?
 You’re allowed to eat anything and everything pumpkin whenever you want.
 It’s one of the rules of fall.
 No one can judge you for having a pumpkin spice latte with pumpkin chocolate chip cookies while your pumpkin scented candle burns nearby.

 Speaking of pumpkin chocolate chip cookies, I’m sharing one of my favorite fall recipes today.
 The first time I made these was last fall for an IU football tailgate.
 My friends went bananas over them.
 The cookies were gone long before the beer, which I take as a huge compliment.

-One thing I found when baking these pumpkin chocolate chip cookies is to let the prepared batter sit for 15-20 minutes before scooping out of the batter and baking the cookies.
+One thing I find when baking these cookies is to let the prepared batter sit for 15-20 minutes before scooping out of the batter and baking the cookies.
 (I LOVE this little gadget for making uniform cookies.)
 It may be in my head but they seem to turn out fluffier when I do this.